Hi, I'm Jacqueline.

 Places you can find me:

-I work in the field of human-robot interaction (HRI).
-My research focuses on developing and evaluating educational technologies: how social robots and tablet games can help engage and support children in learning, reading, talking, and emoting.
-I ask questions about how to create more effective robotic learning companions, how children understand social robots, how context and framing affect child-robot interactions, and the ethics of using robots in children's lives.
+My research is in human-robot interaction (HRI) and educational technology.
+I focus on how social robots, tablet games, and other technology can help engage and support children in learning, reading, talking, and emoting.
+I ask questions about how to create more effective robotic learning companions, how children understand social robots, how context and framing affect child-robot interactions, how children's relationships connect to their learning, and the ethics of using robots in children's lives.

-Motivating my work are broader questions about the nature of personal identity, how we understand and perceive others, and the importance of empathy and social-emotional skills in learning.
+Motivating my work are broader questions about the nature of personal identity, how we understand and perceive others, and the importance of empathy, relationships, and social-emotional skills in learning.
 I've found that HRI—being such a multidisciplinary field—is a fantastic avenue for studying how people understand and interact with the world.I was awarded an NSF Graduate Research Fellowship and a Media Lab Learning Innovation Fellowship to support my research at the Media Lab.